exaexa/ShinySOM/README.md

 Analysis results are exported to the server side of the application.
 You may download it from the data transfer interface, accessible by clicking the "Upload/download data" button in the top bar.

+### Is ShinySOM suitable for producing graphics for publication?

+Not directly, all visualisation in ShinySOM is optimized for on-screen viewing.
+You can get high-quality prints of any produced data using the standard R tools (e.g. `ggplot`); an example of that is available in [the tutorial](TUTORIAL.md).

 ### How to turn on the SIMD support?

 You need EmbedSOM installation compiled with the matching compiler flags; ShinySOM will automatically use the result.
 See [EmbedSOM documentation](https://github.com/exaexa/EmbedSOM) for details.
 The expected speedup of SOM building and embedding ranges between 3x and 20x, usually around 5x.